DataDog/documentation/content/en/integrations/faq/aws-integration-and-cloudwatch-faq.md

 ### How can I reduce the delay of receiving my CloudWatch metrics to Datadog?

 By default, Datadog collects AWS metrics every 10 minutes.
 See [Cloud Metric Delay][3] for more information.
 If you need to reduce the latency, contact [Datadog support][4] for assistance.
+To get CloudWatch metrics into Datadog faster with a 2-3 minute latency we recommend using the [Amazon CloudWatch Metric Streams and Amazon Kinesis Data Firehose][7].

 ### Why am I only seeing the average values of my custom AWS/Cloudwatch metrics?